yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 ![SQL Server Managed Backup to Microsoft Azure manages and automates SQL Server backups to Microsoft Azure Blob storage.
 You can choose to allow SQL Server to determine the backup schedule based on the transaction workload of your database.
 Or, you can use advanced options to define a schedule.
 The retention settings determine how long the backups are stored in Azure Blob storage.
 SQL Server Managed Backup to Microsoft Azure supports point in time restore for the retention time period specified.](images/Whiteboarddesignsessiontrainerguide-BuildingaresilientIaaSarchitectureimages/media/image9.png "SQL Server Managed Backup to Microsoft Azure ")

 3. Consider storage account resiliency.
-What would best suit the needs for Litware virtual machines?
+What would best suit the needs for Contoso virtual machines?
 LRS, GRS, RA-GRS?
 Document why you chose the option you did.
 Should they move to Managed Disks?

     *Storage account configuration details*

-    Moving beyond using only one storage account is a must for Litware.
-The sub-optimal storage configurations at Litware, such as 40 disks in a single storage account, or creating a single storage account per VM disk, are solved using managed disks.
+    Moving beyond using only one storage account is a must for Contoso.
+The sub-optimal storage configurations at Contoso, such as 40 disks in a single storage account, or creating a single storage account per VM disk, are solved using managed disks.
 Managed disks remove the scalability limits associated with storage accounts, leaving the number of disks per subscription as the only remaining scale consideration.

     Managed disks only are available with the LRS resiliency option; however, the lack of platform replication is mitigated: